MicrosoftDocs/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.agents.persistent-readme.md

 az functionapp create --resource-group your-resource-group --consumption-plan-location region --runtime dotnet-isolated --functions-version 4 --name function_name --storage-account storage_account_already_present_in_resource_group --app-insights existing_or_new_application_insights_name
 ```

-This function writes data to the output queue and hence needs to be authenticated to Azure, so we will need to assign the function system identity and provide it `Storage Queue Data Contributor`.
-To do that in Azure portal select the function, located in `your-resource-group` resource group and in Settings>Identity, switch it on and click Save.
-After that assign the `Storage Queue Data Contributor` permission on storage account used by our function (`storage_account_already_present_in_resource_group` in the script above) for just assigned System Managed identity.

 Now we will create the function itself.
 Install [.NET](https://dotnet.microsoft.com/download) and [Core Tools](https://go.microsoft.com/fwlink/?linkid=2174087) and create the function project using next commands.
 ```
-func init FunctionProj --worker-runtime dotnet-isolated --target-framework net8.0 cd FunctionProj func new --name foo --template "HTTP trigger" --authlevel "anonymous" dotnet add package Azure.Identity dotnet add package Microsoft.Azure.Functions.Worker.Extensions.Storage.Queues --prerelease
+func init FunctionProj --worker-runtime dotnet-isolated --target-framework net8.0 cd FunctionProj func new --name foo --template "HTTP trigger" --authlevel "anonymous" dotnet add package Microsoft.Azure.Functions.Worker.Extensions.Storage.Queues --prerelease
 ```